bendevlin18/bendevlin18.github.io/_pages/research.md

 maternal high-fat diet induces inflammation-dependent, sex-specific behavioral abnormalities in offspring.
 In males, maternal high fat diet decreased sucrose preference, which was caused by over-engulfment of serotonin neurons by microglia in development and could be rescued with serotonin supplementation.
-This project has culminated in a paper now available on BioRxiv, with revisions in response to reviewer comments from Nature in-progress<sup>1</sup>.
-As a follow-up to that project, I also helped with analysis of single cell RNA-sequencing data of isolated microglia and hofbauer cells (placental macrophages) which demonstrated shared origins and transcriptional programs between these two cell types in development<sup>2</sup>.
+This project has culminated in a paper now available in Nature Metabolism <sup>1</sup>.
+As a follow-up to that project, I also helped with analysis of single cell
+RNA-sequencing data of isolated microglia and hofbauer cells (placental macrophages) which demonstrated shared origins and transcriptional programs between these two cell types in development<sup>2</sup>.
 I have also contributed to a more recent preprint where we found that combined exposure to air pollution and maternal